 It's clear now.
 You never loved me.
 You fancied the idea of me, the exotic foreigner who kills for the State, who will die for the State.
 Everyone I slaughtered was someone who wanted your head on a pike.
 How comforting it must have been-protected by a loyal black warrior.
 What excited you was my strange story: enslaved youth redeemed by war, fantastic adventures, stories of freaks and miracles.
-And you thought that was defendera one that has
+And you thought that was all there was to me-a useful myth, a fairy's tale cut to suit a princess' hunger for real life, not the dull existence of her home.